CW: PTSD, racism in profiling, paranoia

 “Uh… hm.
 Hard question.
 I suppose they mostly kept it to the night-time guard and the staff for the East Wing.”

 Yeah, you suppose, and the sky’s only half blue, Jacob thought, but kept to himself. ““Excellent.
 I can start with the daytime rotation then.”
 What Garrow meant was that he’d kept close tabs on who exactly they’d talked to, and didn’t want to give that away to even Jacob.
-Garrow hadn’t actually been part of the Black Guard, and Jacob hadn’t been part of the revolution — but once, and only once, he’d seen the man fight.
-Once had been enough.
-He wasn’t fucking around with vague ideas of who was and wasn’t fucking up the search for his son.
+Which seemed like a waste of effort, in Jacob’s opinion.
+He’d been part of the revolution, even if a small one.
+He’d seen the man fight.
+Once, yes — and once had been enough.
+He wasn’t fucking around with vague ideas of who was and wasn’t messing up the search for his son.

 At the same time…